vaporif/axelar-relayer-core/README.md

 2. **Termination Handling**:
    - A dedicated thread listens for Ctrl+C signals
-   - Uses an AtomicBool as a shared termination flag
+   - Uses an CancellationToken as a shared termination flag
-   - When Ctrl+C is received, the AtomicBool is set to true
+   - When Ctrl+C is received, the CancellationToken is set to true
-   - All components, including the supervisor, watch this AtomicBool
+   - All components, including optional supervisor, watch this CancellationToken
    - Upon termination, components have graceful period to finish current work

 3. **Worker Components**:
-   - Each component (Amplifier Subscriber, Blockchain Ingester, Blockchain Subscriber, Amplifier Ingester) runs on its own thread
+   - Each component (Amplifier Subscriber, Blockchain Ingester, Blockchain Subscriber, Amplifier Ingester) runs isolated
-   - Each thread has an isolated Tokio runtime
    - Components check the termination flag regularly and shut down when needed
    - Isolation ensures a failure in one component doesn't affect others
-   - It's up to the implementation to run all components at once or as separate binaries
+   - It's up to the implementation to run all components at once (and isolate via supervisor) or as separate binaries

 4. **Queue Abstraction**:
    - Queue is push based